Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-06-13

+Updated `fit_naive` to no longer use the min and max no matter what, but to actually calculate the quantiles based on what is provided.
+Checked this didn't upset other functions that rely on this.
+It seems to be fine.

 ## 2025-06-09

 The quantiles on the naive model are fixed at 0.025 and 0.0975, which is causing issues when stacking into an ensemble.
 I will update the stacked `ensemble_forecast` function to help fix this.
 Done.